-The Composition of each ofthe above Committees their respective roles andresponsibility are as detailed in thereport on Corporate Governance.
+4. Corporate Social Responsibility Committee The Composition of each ofthe above Committees their respective roles and responsibilities are as detailed in thereport on Corporate Governance.

-the accounting policies mentioned in Note 2 of the Notes to the financialstatements have been selected and applied consistently and judgments and estimates thatare reasonable and prudent have been made so as to give a true and fair view of the stateof affairs of the Company at the end of the financial year and of the profit of the Company for that period;
+II) They have selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the Company as at 31stMarch 2020 and of the profit of the Company for that period;

 We as a responsible manufacturer are committed to take adequatemeasures related to environment employee health and safety in developing manufacturingstoring handling and distribution of our products.
 It is our responsibility to provide aworkplace free from accidents injuries and exposure to hazardous substances conservenatural resources and prevent pollution to protect the environment.
 Besides as aconstructive partner in the communities in which it operates the Company has been takingconcrete actions to realize its social responsibility objectives thereby building valuefor its various stakeholders.
-We respect human rights value our empbyeesand invest in innovative technologies.
+We respect human rights value our employees and invest ininnovative technologies.
 In the past the Company has supported innumerable social andcommunity initiatives and continues to do the same.

 Some of the key initiatives taken by the company are: